evemondevteam/docs/README.md

 1. Download [python](https://www.python.org/downloads/) version 2.7.x or higher (version 3.x works too).
 2. If you are installing on Windows, make sure the Python install directory and the Python scripts directory have been added to the `PATH` environment variable.
-For example, if you have installed Python in the c:\python27 directory, you should add `c:\python27;c:\python27\scripts` to the `PATH` environment variable.
+For example, if you have installed Python in the `c:\python27` directory, you should add `c:\python27;c:\python27\scripts` to the `PATH` environment variable.
 3. Install Sphinx by running the following command on a command prompt.

     ```pip install sphinx```

-4. Sphinx, by default, installs also the ReadTheDocs custom theme.
+4. Sphinx, by default, installs also the "ReadTheDocs" custom theme.
 If you need to update the installed version, you should run:

     ```pip install -U sphinx_rtd_theme```